asiacanady/s18-a09/README.md

 Please submit sql scripts `q1.sql, q2.py, q3.sql, q4.sql, q6.sql`, a python script `q5.py` and the image specified below.

 1. What is the state with the lowest fraction of high school graduates?
-Put your answer in `ANSWERS.txt`.
+Put your answer in a comment at the end of q1.sql.

     Hint: You can look up the state codes [here](https://www.census.gov/geo/reference/ansi_statetables.html).